vusause/ContainerAppsAzureMonitor/README.md

 ```

 #### Check Log Destinations
-Navigate to Storage Account in Portal and see exported logs
+Navigate to Storage Account in Portal.
+Logs exported to the storage account can be found in a container named `insights-logs-containerappconsolelogs`